-Back in 2016, we made an article about asking YouTube “Where is the fair use?” which was a slogan that the Nostalgia Critic was behind as parodies and criticism of film and literature is a form of free speech.
-Despite all of the Drama-Lama action that his agent “Channel Awesome” happened which is beyond the scope of this article.
+Back in 2016, we made an article about asking YouTube "Where is the fair use?" which was a slogan that the Nostalgia Critic was behind as parodies and criticism of film and literature is a form of free speech.
+Despite all of the Drama-Lama action that his agent "Channel Awesome" happened which is beyond the scope of this article.
 The statement was a valid question to ask YouTube.
-To the point where we even got hit with a copyright strike over a song “William Tell” which is a classical music song that falls underneath the category of public domain.
+To the point where we even got hit with a copyright strike over the song "William Tell" which is a classical music song that falls under the category of public domain.

 Read on if you want to know more.

 "Note: If you get a black screen but the audio is playing.
 Or you got a potato PC and it's studdering.
 We have fallback Links below."

 In case you have no-script enabled or for some reason cannot see the title video on this website.
 We have provided direct links for these videos.
 For more information about the standards we use on this site click here if you would like to know more.

 We will try to keep this article as up-to-date as best as we can.
 However, since we are talking about search engines which is an ever-evolving technology you have to take the time this article was published which is January 01, 2021, at face value.
 If anything this posting should serve as a historical point within the internet as to how the normalcy of the net has become.